 133:01:24 Mitchell: Okay.
 (Pause)

-[Since leaving Station B2, they have been moving for about 2 minutes 45 seconds.
-As will be discussed below, their speed while moving during this part of the traverse is about 40 meters/minute, suggesting that they are about 110 meters beyond B2, as indicated on a labeled detail from the USGS map.
-See, also, the segment diagram; and a detail ( 0.6 Mb ) for the 28 November 2009 LROC image, which has a resolution of 0.5 meters.]133:01:30 Shepard: Boy, I tell you, we're really going to get a panorama.
+[Since leaving Station B2, they have been moving for about 2 minutes 43 seconds.
+According to the B2-to-B3 traverse map, their speed while moving during this part of the traverse is about 38 meters/minute, suggesting that they are about 105 meters beyond B2.]133:01:30 Shepard: Boy, I tell you, we're really going to get a panorama.
 We've got a tremendous one here, Houston, already.
 And we're not quite to the rim.
 Back towards out (may have meant to say 'out towards') Old Nameless over there, right along our track, or just south of our track I should say.
 We made the right approach; we came up through the valley and over the ridge and down into the bowl.
 Couldn't have planned it better.

 [Here, Al is referring to the LM ground track.]133:02:00 Mitchell: I thought we were in a low spot with the LM, but it turns out we're really not in the lowest spot around, I don't think.

-[In reading the following, note that Ed and Al think they passed Flank Crater CV.5/84.0 ( 0.8 Mb ) at 132:52:33 but have really passed the unnamed crater at CS.5/78.5.
-Consequently, they are not only farther west from Cone Crater than they think they are, but are also 150 meters farther south.]
+[In reading the following, note that Ed and Al think they passed Flank Crater (CV.5/84.0) at 132:52:33 but really passed the unnamed crater at CS.3/78.4.
+Consequently, they are not only farther west from Cone Crater than they think they are, but are also 170 meters farther south.]